-It's no longer unusual to see overweight 14-year-old boys and other young teenagers who need to lose weight.
+It's no longer unusual to see 14-year-old boys with overweight.
 Obesity affects more than 18 percent of those ages 12 to 19 -- a three-fold increase over the past 30 years, according to the Centers for Disease Control and Prevention.
 However, it's possible for a 14-year-old boy to lose weight safely and even somewhat easily through a combination of diet and exercise.

 As for most individuals, a combination of diet and exercise will work best for a teen boy to lose weight.
 Unfortunately, very restrictive "crash" diets or other extreme steps usually lead to regaining the weight, sometimes very quickly.
 Instead of taking the extreme approach, try eliminating junk food and eating more fruits and vegetables, along with lean meats.
 Also, skip the sodas and calorie-containing sports drinks; drink water instead.